paresh2421/mixmaster/README.md

-Implementation of Mixmaster from John Smilga react course
+Implmentation of Mixmaster from John Smilga react course